VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

 Data Science MSc project within the Metabolomics research area.

 The project looks at significant metabolites found in Alzheimer's Disease (AD) patients in comparison to patients with mild cognitive impairment (MCI) and cognitive normal (CN) controls.
-It also compares results to exsisting literature which already lacks a consensus on ehich metabolites are significant to this disease.
+It also compares results to existing literature which already lacks a consensus on which metabolites are significant to this disease.
 ***
 ## Table of Contents
 1. [General Info](#general-info)